Netherlands–Romania relations: Romania to the Netherlands

 In 2001, Michael I of Romania visited the Netherlands.
 In 2019, his daughter Margareta of Romania visited the Netherlands to consolidate Dutch-Romanian relations.

-European Union and NATO
+NATO and EU

-While the Netherlands was one of the founding members of the European Union (EU), Romania joined the European Union (EU) in 2007.
+While the Netherlands was one of the founding members of the EU, Romania joined the EU in 2007.
 While the Netherlands was one of the founding members of NATO, Romania joined NATO in 2004.